darrenjkt/docker_images/README.md

 ## Python
 1. Generic Python - Python 3.8 barebones installation (miniconda)
 2. Pytorch - Python 3.8 with Pytorch
-3. Tensorflow - Python 3.8 with Tensorflow
+3. Tensorflow - Python 3.8 with Tensorflow (to be added)

 ## ROS
-1. RViz standalone - ROS Melodic barebones installation with RViz (incl.
-XForwarding)
+1. ROS with RViz - Builds a catkin workspace upon entering.
+Can open RViz/rqt windows from within docker